BECOMING A SPEECH-LANGUAGE PATHOLOGIST (SLP) - ALUMNI PROFILE

-Laura will be attending UBC's speech and language pathology program in September.
+Laura attended UBC's speech and language pathology program.

 Tell us about your journey through your degree.